 3. Baby Boom

 The movie revolves around Diane Keaton starred as J.C Watt who is too much into herself and her life that she barely has time for anything.
 Later, comes into play the little baby who is inherited to her from her relatives.
-It is soon enough that she realizes that a raising a child is more difficult than cracking up a high management contract.
+It is soon enough that she realizes that raising a child is more difficult than cracking up a high management contract.
 Further, after things change completely for her, she loses her job and decides to move forward with the selling something which has her name for the brand and she does so by selling “organic baby food”.
-The movie teaches a lot about business as well as real life and also how a “setback” could turn up as an opportunity.
+The movie teaches a lot about business as well as real-life and also how a “setback” could turn up as an opportunity.

 4. Tin Men

 The movie is a blend of drama and comedy that has the focus on two salesmen who are not only different from each other but also rival to one another.
 The movie triggers the beauty of the late 60s with the direction turning out to be completely flawless and rich.
-Tin men successfully bring out the humour that it is supposed to be opening up the corruption in the field of sales practices.
+Tin Men successfully brings out the humour that it is supposed to be opening up the corruption in the field of sales practices.

 5. Tommy Boy

-Chris Farley and David Spade just nail it through to the humor and sarcasm.
+Chris Farley and David Spade just nail it through to the humour and sarcasm.
 The immensely powerful gags and the big naughty jokes turn the tables around.
 However, the movie solely explains and depicts a salesman who is very successful.
 He gradually understands what it requires to be a successful salesman.
 With passing time, Farley eventually learned the fact that connecting with different prospects is more than just handshakes.
 It’s also about listening to their side of the story.

 6. Diamond Men

 After a time interval of three years, Eddie Miller finally gave his best performances of all times.
-He was more like a jewelry salesman who had a heart attack and because of which he had to take up an early retirement.
+He was more like a jewellery salesman who had a heart attack and because of which he had to take up early retirement.
 The tale of friendship and loyalty knows no bounds when it comes to being cross-sectional partners.
 The movie is a mixture of characters and roads that you would not regret having watched.

 7. Pursuit of Happyness